 1.

-You said you loved me in the sunshine; you left me out here in the rain
+You used to love me in the sunshine You left me out here in the pouring rain

-You said you loved me in the sunshine; you left me out here in the rain
+You said you loved me in the sunshine You left me out here in the pouring rain

-Now you’re in Atlanta and I’m in a whole lotta pain
+Because you’re in Atlanta I’m in a Whole Lotta Pain

 2.